Michigan Law OUTlaws

 Fellows must work full-time for a minimum of 10 weeks with a qualified government or public interest organization.
 The organization must be either a government agency (federal, state, or local) or a non-profit organization.
 The work performed must be non-partisan, legal in nature, and supervised by an attorney.
 Judicial externships do not qualify.

-In recognition of their selection, the Fellow receives a $6,500 award.
+In recognition of their selection, the Fellow receives a summer scholarship.
 Fellows are not eligible for the SFF Grant, the SFF Loan, or other Law School funding.
 Additional funding obtained by the Fellow does not reduce the fellowship amount.

 See below for instructions on how to apply.